 Just one mile from Chelan, Slidewaters has boasts slides for all ages, a Kiddies Aqua Zoo, an arcade, a volleyball area, a gift shop and space for group functions.
 Open Memorial Day weekend until Labor Day.

 Their NEW attraction opened May 2021, and is the world’s largest stationary surf wave.
 The deep-water wave at Lakeside Surf guarantees a wave of up to 6 feet and over 54 feet wide.
 Enjoy a stable and controlled surf experience for beginners, experts and everyone in between.

 Thunder Alley is the latest in family fun at Chelan Lanes.
 Open seven days a week, this is one activity the whole family is sure to enjoy.

 Food and Wine

-The Lake Chelan Valley is home to over 25 boutique wineries all within close proximity of one another.
+The Lake Chelan Valley is home to over 30 boutique wineries all within close proximity of one another.
 Many of the wineries offer a distinctive dining experience to complement their premium wines including a complete multi-course meal.
 Throughout the year, Lake Chelan visitors tour the vineyards, meet the winemakers, taste the wines and dine at the winery restaurants – the perfect wine-lovers vacation.
 In addition, the Valley celebrates wine with seasonal events including Red Wine & Chocolate in February, Chelan Nouveau/Spring Release Weekends in April, Spring Barrel Tasting in May, Crush in October and Fall Barrel Tasting in November.
-Some of the varieties that flourish in the Valley include Syrah, Sangiovese, Malbec and Gewurztraminer.
+Some of the varieties that flourish in the Valley include Syrah, Pinot Noir, Chardonnay and Merlot.